bsturk/up_front_bot/README.md

 ## 💡 Tips

-*   **Follow Game Rules:** This applet automates SLA decisions but assumes you are following all other "Up Front" game rules regarding movement, combat, card play, etc.
+*   **Follow Game Rules:** This app automates SLA decisions but assumes you are following all other "Up Front" game rules regarding movement, combat, card play, etc.
 *   **SLA Rules:** The SLA does play slightly differently than the player in that it gets a fresh set of hand cards each turn and discards are slightly different.
 *   **Leftmost Card:** Always remember the importance of the leftmost SLA card for RPN (group activation) and RNC (action determination).
 *   **Player Discretion:** If anything is ambiguous or isn't handled by this app, use an RNC to decide between options.